EdiBERT, a generative model for image editing: Implementation details

 \subsubsection{Image inpainting.}

-We set the number of epochs to 2, collage frequency to 4 per epoch, top-k sampling to 100, dilation to 1.
+We set the number of epochs to 2, collage frequency to 4 per epoch, top-k sampling to 100, dilation to 1, and number of optimization steps to 200.
 We apply a gaussian filter on the mask for the periodic image collage.

 Additionally, we use these two implementation details.
 1) We use two latent masks: the latent down-sampled mask $\text{latent\_mask}_1$, and the dilated mask $\text{latent\_mask}_2$, obtained by a dilation of $\text{latent\_mask}_1$.
 The randomization is done with $\text{latent\_mask}_1$, such that no information from the unmasked parts of the image is erased.
 However, the selection of positions that are re-sampled by EdiBERT is done with $\text{latent\_mask}_2$.
 2) At the second epoch, we randomize the token value, at the position that is being replaced.
 This is only done for image inpainting.